- Police Bail

 If the CPS has not already received a file, the prosecutor should request a file from the Police.
-The Police will supply either the appropriate Manual of Guidance file, or if this is not yet available, sufficient information relating to the circumstances of the case and the suspect's antecedents to enable an application to be dealt with effectively.
+The Police will supply either the appropriate file, or if this is not yet available, sufficient information relating to the circumstances of the case and the suspect's antecedents to enable an application to be dealt with effectively.

 The Right to Bail

 Under s.
 4 of the Bail Act 1976, on each occasion that a person is brought before a court accused of an offence, or remanded after conviction for enquiries or a report, he must be granted bail without condition, if none of the exceptions to bail apply.